r-lib/roxygen2/README.md

 The `rxygn` package is a fork of `roxygen`, and as the name might suggest, it's leaner and meaner.
 Compared to `roxygen`, `rxygen`:

-* works with run-time details to give more accurate output
+* works with run-time details to give more accurate output - this requires that the source code that roxygen is documenting be loaded prior to documentation

 * is written in idiomatic R

 * uses S3 instead of a homegrown class system

 * doesn't do call graphs

 * roclets build up an internal data structure instead of writing to disk

 # Why use rxygn?